PhantomInsights/covid-19/README.md

 This project uses the following Python libraries

 * requests - For downloading PDF and CSV files.
-* BeautifulSoup - For locating the mexican government PDF file.
+* BeautifulSoup - For locating the Mexican government PDF file.
-* PyPDF2 - For reading the mexican government PDF file.
+* PyPDF2 - For reading and parsing the Mexican government PDF file.
-* pandas - For performing Data Analysis.
+* pandas - For performing data analysis.
 * NumPy - For fast matrix operations.
 * Matplotlib - For creating plots.
 * seaborn - Used to prettify Matplotlib plots.